aicjanelia/visitor-patapoutian/README.md

 # Ardem Patapoutian -  iPALM

-**Project:** Visualizing mechanically activated PIEZO channels
+These scripts were developed to create a particle-averaged PIEZO structure from iPALM localization data.
+The code is separated into modules which can be run separately as desired.
+The scripts save .mat files and image files of figures as output.
+The analysis workflow described below was used in Mulhall, et. al.:
+>Eric M. Mulhall, Anant Gharpure, Rachel M. Lee, Adrienne E. Dubin, Jesse S. Aaron, Kara L. Marshall, Kathryn R. Spencer, Michael A. Reiche, Scott C. Henderson, Teng-Leong Chew, and Ardem Patapoutian. _Direct Observation of the Conformational States of PIEZO1_.
+(2023).

 ## Analysis Workflow
-The current analysis tools are designed to work in tandem with the software PeakSelector, which allows for filtering of iPALM localizations and pixelated image rendering of the underlying data.
+The current analysis tools are designed to work in tandem with the software [PeakSelector](https://github.com/gleb-shtengel/PeakSelector), which allows for filtering of iPALM localizations and pixelated image rendering of the underlying data.
 The bead removal approach can be used separately from any downstream analysis to clean up localization data for better visualization in PeakSelector.
 The candidate PIEZO segmentation approach looks for three nearby peaks in a pixelated/rendered image of the data, and uses this information to segment the underlying localization data into candidate PIEZO 'particles.'

 **Acknowledgments:** The subfunctions `bpass`, `cntrd`, and `pkfnd` were adapted for MATLAB by [Daniel Blair and Eric Dufresne](https://site.physics.georgetown.edu/matlab/code.html) from the IDL Particle Tracking software developed by David Grier, John Crocker, and Eric Weeks.